GSA/digitalcorps.gsa.gov/_projects/va-trauma-informed-approach-to-digitizing-va-disability-forms.md

 agency_logo: "/assets/images/agencies/VA.webp"
 title: "Designing with compassion: A trauma-informed approach to digitizing VA disability forms"
 project_name: "Designing with compassion: A trauma-informed approach to digitizing VA disability forms"
-summary: "Applying human-centered and trauma-informed approaches to the redesign of VA disability forms to create a better customer experience for Veterans and their families."
+summary: "Applying human-centered approaches to redesign VA disability forms to create a better customer experience for Veterans and their families accessing benefits and healthcare."
 project_url:
 youtube_url:
 impact_story_link: va-trauma-informed-approach-to-digitizing-va-disability-forms